 The Notebook by Nicholas Sparks

-The Notebook, Sparks’ classic, is the perfect introduction to this junk-foody, sap of a novelist.
-Sparks will usually leave you in tears, and his stories all have the same type of romance, death, and destruction-to-your heart vibe.
-I say this lovingly.
+Sparks will leave you in tears, and his stories all have the same type of romance, death, and destruction-to-your-heart vibe.

 Returning from WWII, Noah Calhoun cannot stop thinking about his pre-war love, Allie Nelson.
-Allie is now engaged to Noah’s antithesis, a socialite lawyer.
-Will love prevail?
-Can Noah win Allie back?
-The ending is a killer; have the Kleenex ready.
+However, Allie is engaged to Noah’s antithesis, a socialite lawyer.

-Spell Booked (A Retired Witches Mystery Series Book 1) by Joyce and Jim Lavene
+Spell Booked by Joyce and Jim Lavene

-Witches and Werewolves and Retirement, Oh My!
 Spell Booked is the first in a supernatural cozy mystery series about three witches nearing retirement in Wilmington, North Carolina.

 Olivia, Elsie, and Molly find that both their memories and spell powers are declining.
 They decide that it would be best to move to Boca Raton, Florida where, apparently, witches go to retire.
 Who knew?

 But before they can hit the beach, they need to find three replacement witches.
 Their plan is barely in action before Olivia is murdered and their spell book is stolen.

-Now they have to find new recruits AND solve a murder.
+What to do?
+Go to the library, of course!
 They recruit a new librarian and with the help of various characters, finally figure it all out.

 P.S.
 One of the restaurants mentioned in the book, Flaming Amy’s Burrito Barn, is still in existence.
 If I ever visit Wilmington, I will definitely stop in.